 Saturday, November 3, 2018; 10:00 am – 4:00 pm.

 Presented by Steve Galipeau, M.A., M.Div.

-Jung's interest and evaluation of human typology first emerged during his association with Freud and developed further through his profound inner experiences as reported in The Red Book.
-His first major work after this time in his life was Psychological Types.
-We will examine the development of Jung's theory of typology throughout Jung's life and later by several Jungians.
-We will explore clinical application of psychological types as well as the cultural implications of typology in our current age.
+Jung’s interest and evaluation of human typology first emerged during his association with Freud, his dialogues with Han Schmid-Guisan, and then developed further through his profound inner experiences as reported in The Red Book.
+Psychological Types was his first major work after this period of his life.
+We will examine the development of Jung’s theory of typology throughout Jung’s life and later by several Jungians, and while doing so we will explore various applications of psychological types and the cultural implications of typology in our current age.

-Steven Galipeau, M. A., M. Div., is a Jungian analyst in private practice in Calabasas and President and Executive Director of Coldwater Counseling Center in Studio City.
+Steven Galipeau, M. A., M. Div. is a Jungian analyst in private practice in Woodland Hills and President and Executive Director of Coldwater Counseling Center in Studio City.
 The author of The Journey of Luke Skywalker: An Analysis of Modern Myth and Symbol and Transforming Body and Soul: Therapeutic Wisdom in the Gospel Healing Stories, Steve has also written several articles and reviews for various Jungian journals and lectured nationally and internationally on a variety of topics related to Analytical Psychology.

 Presented by Paula Smith-Marder, Ph.D.